mongodb/chatbot/CONTRIBUTING.md

 1. Artifactory credentials
 2. `.env` file variables for whichever projects you're working on.
-   At a minimum, you'll need the `chat-core` environment variables, as the other projects depend on `chat-core`.
+   At a minimum, you'll need the `mongodb-rag-core` environment variables, as the other projects depend on `mongodb-rag-core`.
 If you're unsure which projects you need to work with, ask a current contributor.

 ### 2. Add Artifactory credentials